eschao/android-PageFlip/README.md

   * **onSurfaceCreated**: notify *PageFlip* object to handle usreface creating event
   * **onSurfaceChanged**: notify *PageFlip* object to handle surface changing event

-* You may need a message handler to send/receive an end drawing message.
+* You may need a message handler to send/receive an drawing message.
 Please refer to **PageFlipView** in sample application.
 * You may need a lock to avoid conflicts between main thread and OpenGL rendering thread.
 Please refer to **PageFlipView** in sample application.

 More details, please take a look **PageFlipView** in sample application.